mac-codes9/dot/readme.md

 2. Start zsh by running `zsh` or restarting your terminal.

 3. Run the `postInstall` alias to setup tools that require interaction like logging in such as `gh` or `atuin`.

+> Note: On macOS this script requires that at least git is installed.